 Vitamin E is one of the most potent antioxidants as it helps your body prevent infections and maintains your immune system function.
 It’s a fat-soluble vitamin, so you need to remember that it needs fat to be absorbed properly.
 That’s why nuts and seeds are the best sources of Vitamin E.

 - Other vitamins that can help you boost your immune system include Vitamin B12, Vitamin D, Calcium, Copper, Iodine, Iron, Zinc.
 You can find them in many foods like turmeric, dairy, whole grains, and legumes.
-Or you can try our Oyster SuperBlend Capsules, one dose of which contains all of the above-mentioned vitamins.

 Moderate physical activities are great for strengthening your immune system.
 Moreover, regular workouts can make you feel more energetic and happier.
 Exercising also contributes to advancing blood circulation in your body, and as a result, helping your immune system fight off alien organisms faster.
 However, you should remember that excessive exercise can lower your natural immunity.
 So, as much as you might love working out hard, you should find a perfect balance between training and rest.